leevanrell/leevanrell.github.io/_posts/2020-1-24-Turning-GPT-2-into-Alex-Jones.markdown

 ```

 These are just a few of the hundreds of little gems GPT-2 spat out for us.
-There were a few artifact that I didn't like from the outputs; so in the alex_jones.txt, I went back and cleaned it up a bit more.
-The rest of the txt files are relatively unmodified if you'd like to do the scrubbing yourself.
+There were a few artifacts that I didn't like from the outputs; so in the alex_jones.txt, I went back and cleaned it up a bit more.
+The rest of the text files are relatively unmodified if you'd like to do the scrubbing yourself.
 Unlike GPT-2, all the code, output, and finetuning text I used can all be found [here](https://github.com/leevanrell/make-alex-great-again).
 Have fun.
 And don't let the globalists win.